Core Idea

 - Hypothesis generation: Identify where feedback loops may create unintended consequences

-- Organisational learning: CLDs underpin the “systems archetypes” used in Senge’s Fifth Discipline practice
+- Organisational learning: CLDs underpin the system archetypes used in Senge’s Fifth Discipline practice

 What CLDs Miss

-- Time delays: Delays can be annotated (usually with a double-slash on an arrow) but CLDs cannot represent delay duration or its dynamic consequences
+- Time delays: Cannot represent delay duration or its dynamic consequences

-- Non-linearities: CLDs assume monotonic relationships and cannot represent thresholds, diminishing returns, or S-shaped response curves
+- Non-linearities: Cannot represent thresholds, diminishing returns, or S-shaped response curves

-- No simulation capability: CLDs show structure but cannot generate or test behaviour over time
+- No simulation capability: CLDs show structure but cannot generate behaviour over time

 Related Concepts